Amy (1981 film): Production

 Amy was originally filmed as a television movie titled Amy on the Lips, and was the first television movie that Disney Studios made for an adult audience.

-Nanette Fabray and Louise Fletcher were interested in the role of “Malvina,” a teacher of deaf children.
-Fabray, who played the part, was hearing impaired, and Fletcher’s parents were deaf.
+Nanette Fabray and Louise Fletcher were interested in the role of "Malvina", a teacher of deaf children.
+Fabray, who played the part, was hearing impaired, and Fletcher's parents were deaf.

 The deaf children in the film, except for Brian Frishman, were students from the California School for the Deaf in Riverside, California.
 Dawn Jeffory, who was cast as Caroline Chapman, had a real-life role as a guest instructor at the school, and was helpful to director Vincent McEveety in working with the children.
 Lyle Ferguson, the school superintendent, was played by Lou Fant, a son of deaf parents, who helped establish the National Theatre for the Deaf.

-In January 1981, it was announced the film's title would be changed to Amy and given a theatrical release as Walt Disney Productions felt the film was “so powerful” it warranted a theatrical release.
+By January 1981, the film's title was changed to Amy and given a theatrical release as Walt Disney Productions felt that the film was "so powerful" it warranted a theatrical release.

+Music

+The film's score was written by Robert F. Brunner.
+The film features one original song, "So Many Ways", written by Bruce Belland (lyrics) and Robert F. Brunner (music).
+The song was sung by Julie Budd and plays during the film's opening credits and is reprised during the film's end credits.